NormanTUD/PerlSlurm/README.md

 in non-bash-scripts like this perl-script?
 It works exactly the same way.
 Slurm does not care about the interpreter, it only reads the file as text-file and searches for /^#SBATCH (.\*)/.

+This way, 120 seconds before the slurm-time-limit ends, the process gets a USR1-signal and may respond to it appropriately (e.g. by shutting down a database properly instead of just killing it).

+# Just run...

+> sbatch --sbatch-options=here sbatch.pl --debug

+(for example, you might add other options).